feature-sliced/documentation/DEV.md

 ## Social preview images

 Every document gets an Open Graph image, rendered at build time by [`astro-og-canvas`](https://github.com/delucis/astro-og-canvas) in `src/pages/og/[...path].ts` and served from `/og/<document id>.png`.
-It shows the page title and the sections the page sits in (`Guides › Examples`), both derived from the document id in `src/shared/lib/og/`.
+It shows the page title and the sections the page sits in (`Guides › Examples`), both derived from the document id in `src/shared/lib/`.

-Only English documents get an image; each translation reuses the image of the document it was translated from.
-Landing pages keep the hand-made `static/img/preview.png`, and so does any translation without an English original.
+Every translation gets its own image, so a Korean page carries its Korean title.
+An untranslated page shows the document of the default locale, and its preview comes from there too.
+Landing pages keep the hand-made `static/img/preview.png`.

 `src/shared/ui/Head.astro` adds `og:image` and `twitter:image` per page.
 The rest of the Open Graph tags come from Starlight, so avoid adding global `og:*` entries to the `head` option in `astro.config.mjs`: they replace Starlight's per-page values, and every page ends up advertising the same title and URL.